Ep. 154 – Tips to Start Your Chestnut Orchard

 You frequently see chestnuts sold in the Spring and Fall on eBay listed as “Dunstans”.
 Technically they are not supposed to use that term.

-You can get real Dunstans direct from Chestnut Hill Nursery or they ship to many stores (mostly Walmarts) East of the Mississippi.
+You can get real Dunstans direct from Chestnut Hill Nursery or they ship to many stores (mostly Walmart stores) East of the Mississippi.
 Here is the store locator for their shipments and when they expect them to arrive.
 They have a few stores in Missouri and one store they ship to in Oklahoma.
 The trees shipped to Walmart are usually big trees in 2 and 3 gallon pots.
 They are expensive – $45-65.

 I bought 2 Dunstans a few years ago from the Walmart in St. Joseph, MO and planted them in the pasture with a T-post fence/cage around them.
 They have not thrived, mainly because the horses (and especially the donkey) push down the fence and eat the branches in the Winter.
 In addition, they are grown and shipped from Florida.
 They do not seem to do well in Kansas.